TUI Design

 • Console wizard flow.
 The rich, multi-step flow above belongs in jackin console, opened from the Auth tab — already on screen when the operator wants to configure a token — using the console's own modal stack so the operator never leaves the console and keeps all of its context (workspace state, auth-tab focus, in-progress edits).
 Every screen reuses a shared component: source_picker, op_picker in Create mode, and the text_input box for the naming sub-stages.
 (Scope is the auth form itself, so no scope_picker/role_picker step appears in the generate flow.)

 The shared op_picker Create mode, the plain-prompt CLI path, and the console-side generate-token action are all shipped.
 On a Claude oauth_token auth form, G opens a source step (Plain text / 1Password); for 1Password it opens op_picker in Create mode.
-Pressing G stashes the open auth form into the same return-path slot the provide flow uses, so the dialog can be re-mounted when the mint finishes.
+Pressing G pushes the open auth form onto the modal parent stack, so the dialog can be re-mounted when the mint finishes.
 On commit the run_console loop suspends the terminal (leaves raw-mode + alt-screen, mirroring TerminalGuard), runs the claude setup-token OAuth mint + the 1Password item create / read-back validation via token_setup::mint_token_value (which mints and validates but does not write jackin config), then resumes — the one place in the console that hands the real terminal to a child process.
 On success the loop re-mounts the Edit-auth dialog with the minted credential staged and focus on Save (via the same apply_op_picker_to_auth_form / apply_plain_text_to_auth_form helpers the provide path uses); the credential is persisted only when the operator Saves, exactly like picking an existing value.
 Cancel leaves the config unwired (any op item already created is harmless, matching the provide path).
 The scope follows the auth-form target: workspace level, a per-role override (open that role's form), or global (Settings).
 The plain-text target stores the minted token as a literal at that scope; 1Password stores an op:// ref.
 The CLI path (token_setup::run_setup) keeps minting and persisting in one step because it has no form to return to.
 See Workspace Claude Token Setup.

 Why reusability matters — the design principle behind this flow